 Oranga Tamariki have been developing and trialling this restorative practice approach.
 A pilot has been underway in one 10 bed unit of a youth justice residence.
 Along with others, OCC is on the reference group for this approach.
 This practice approach uses Māori values and restorative justice principles to support the operating model of the residence.
 There are plans to implement Whakamana Tangata throughout the four youth justice residences.

+Department of Corrections

 Mothers with Babies unit (MBU) in prisons

 In the 2018-19 period, we conducted a pre-arranged monitoring visit to one MBU, in partnership with the Ombudsman’s office.
 MBUs are self-care units within the three women’s prisons, managed by the Department of Corrections.
 Mothers who meet certain criteria may be given the opportunity to live with their babies in an MBU, up until their baby turns two years of age.